Prowlarr/Indexers/README.md

 To test a definition file against a specific schema use the command below.

 ### Python Validation

+> [!IMPORTANT]
+> Python 3.11 or higher is required for validation scripts

 ```bash
 # Setup (one time)